-Enhance current and develop new opportunities for Hillsdale area residents and visitors to participate in a variety of recreational activities.

-- a.
-Continue to manage website and social media sites providing up to date information with regard to activities and facilities - b.
-Develop a youth advisory board; and - c.
-Assist in the development of community festivals and events; and - d.
-Partner with local entities, including schools, to develop environmental education/nature center and other community wide recreation programs; and - e.
-Explore funding opportunities for the improvement and development of recreational facilities; and - f.
-Continue with park renovations/improvements/developments creating recreation destinations within the City and Township; namely the Baw Beese component and trails connectivity (Headwaters Recreational Authority). - g.
-Continue to explore new recreation program opportunities.

-Create a community identity that enhances the City's and Township's positive attributes and natural resources.

-- a.
-Identify and promote existing recreation opportunities as they relate to what makes the area unique; and - b.
-Create branding, wayfinding, logos, etc... as they relate to that which sets the area apart; and - c.
+#1 Enhance current and develop new opportunities for Hillsdale area residents and visitors to participate in a variety of recreational activities. a.
+Continue to manage website and social media sites providing up to date information with regard to activities and facilities; and b.
+Develop a youth advisory board; and c.
+Assist in the development of community festivals and events; and d.
+Partner with local entities, including schools to develop environmental education/nature center and other commu- nity wide recreation programs; and e.
+Partner with other organizations to develop recreation and wellness programming and facilities for senior citizens; and f.
+Explore funding opportunities for the improvement and development of recreational facilities; and g.
+Continue with park renovations/improvements/developments creating recreation destinations within the City and Township; namely the Baw Beese component and trails connectivity (Headwaters Recreational Authority). h.
+Continue to explore new recreation program opportunities. #2 Create a community identity that enhances the City's positive attributes and natural resources.
+2 a.
+Identify and promote existing recreation opportunities as they relate to what makes the area unique; and b.
+Create branding, wayfinding, logos, etc as they relate to that which sets the area apart; and c.
 Collaborate with area businesses, industry, and educational institutions that serve the recreational consumer; and d.
-Develop a signature festival; and Continue to develop the Recreation website.
-Improve the area park system by enhancing existing facilities and planning for expansion of additional #3 recreational spaces.
-Continue to develop and promote the Baw Beese component of the park system as a recreation destination; and Explore and determine feasibility of campground development/expansion; and b.
-Improve existing parks and facilities and equipment; and Explore funding of recreational opportunities; and Promote connectivity of the park system through trails; and Create uniform way finding and parks identification systems; and Encourage year-round use of parks; and h.
-Encourage public participation in renovation of local parks.
-Expansion and improvement of trails in the City and Township. #4 Headwaters Recreational Authority to continue to promote trail system development with emphasis on loops; and Construct a trail connecting the Jonesville Rail Trail to the Hillsdale Baw Beese Trail; and Participate in place making focus groups to design and help implement ability to walk/Promote opportunities to walk/bike to destinations, i.e. downtown districts, parks, schools, etc.; and d.
-Encourage non-motorized transportation to destinations through promotion (i.e.; signage, bike racks, parking); and Develop printed and electronic mapping systems of current and proposed trails available to the public via publication and internet.
+Develop a signature festival; and e.
+Continue to develop the Recreation website. #3 Improve the area park system by enhancing existing facilities and planning for expansion of additional recreational spaces. a.
+Continue to develop and promote the Baw Beese component of the park system as a recreation destination; and b.
+Explore and determine feasibility of campground development/expansion; and c.
+Improve existing parks and facilities and equipment; and d.
+Explore funding of recreational opportunities; and e.
+Promote connectivity of the park system through trails; and f.
+Create uniform way finding and parks identification systems; and g.
+Encourage year-round use of parks; and Encourage public participation in reprovation of local parks. h.
+Encourage public participation in renovation of local parks. #/ Expansion and improvement of trails in the City. a.
+Headwaters Recreational Authority to continue to promote trail system development with emphasis on loops; and b.
+Construct a trail connecting the Jonesville Rail Trail to the Hillsdale Baw Beese Trail; and c.
+Participate in place making focus groups to design and help implement ability to walk/Promote opportunities to walk/bike to destinations, i.e. downtown districts, parks, schools, etc.; and d.
+Encourage non-motorized transportation to destinations through promotion (i.e.; signage, bike racks, parking); and e.
+Develop printed and electronic mapping systems of current and proposed trails available to the public via publica- tion and internet.